 In addition, most businesses have different types of employees.
 Also, it is advisable to adopt an effective payroll process for different types of employees for a more accurate estimation of insurance coverage.
 Then, always appraise the annual payroll based on your business’s current situation to prevent incorrect workers’ comp insurance rates.

 - Temporary Workers

 Workers’ comp coverage should be renewed annually.
-It is better to have your policy in hand as it helps in faster renewals of coverage.
+Also, it is better to have your policy in hand as it helps in faster renewals of coverage.
 Remember, accidents can happen anytime.
-An accident with lapsed workers comp coverage is like a nightmare for business owners.
-Workers’ compensation insurance is the employer’s protection from legal liabilities and expenses for any work-related illness and injuries your employees may suffer.
-With lapsed insurance coverage, it poses you at risk of liability claims from your employees.
+In addition, an accident with lapsed workers comp coverage is like a nightmare for business owners.
+Moreover, workers’ compensation insurance is the employer’s protection from legal liabilities and expenses for any work-related illness and injuries your employees may suffer.
+Furthermore, lapsed insurance coverage, it poses you at risk of liability claims from your employees.

 As workers comp coverage is based on employees’ annual payroll and classification codes, employers don’t have a say on which insurance coverage to get.
-The only thing employers can do to get the best possible premium rates is through discounts and credits.
-Businesses with strong safety and training programs and fewer accident claims often get discounts or credits.
+In addition, the only thing employers can do to get the best possible premium rates is through discounts and credits.
+Also, businesses with strong safety and training programs and fewer accident claims often get discounts or credits.

 A well-established safety plan can significantly lessen the risk of occupational health hazards and accidents.
-Minimizing the risks of occupational injuries and illnesses can greatly reduce the costs of workers’ compensation coverage.
-Small businesses with effective workplace safety programs can usually avail discounted workers comp insurance premium rates.
+Furthermore, minimizing the risks of occupational injuries and illnesses can greatly reduce the costs of workers’ compensation coverage.
+Moreover, small businesses with effective workplace safety programs can usually avail of discounted workers comp insurance premium rates.

 A workplace safety plan should address the following: